Now when your Doctor asks if you have questions you'll be prepared!

 It can also be found in the May 2016 issue of AJOG.

-Knowing you are at higher risk in your pregnancy early, before symptoms occur, allows time for you and your doctor to be proactive in working together to help prolong your pregnancy.
+Knowing you are at higher risk in your pregnancy early, before symptoms occur, allows time for you and your doctor to be proactive in working together to help manage your risk.
 The following interventions have been studied in selected groups of pregnant women and have shown some benefit to prolong pregnancy.1, 8-11, 18-30

 If you or your doctor would like to speak with someone about the test: